 A: In May of 2000, the American Guardian magazine was replaced with America's 1st Freedom magazine.
 America's 1st Freedom focuses on legislative and political topics closely related to lawful firearm ownership.
 The American Rifleman magazine has since been expanded to include topics on personal protection to help fill the void left behind by the discontinuation of American Guardian.

 Q: Why are there two different options for Junior Membership?

 A: The NRA offers both a $15 Junior Membership and a $30 Junior Membership.
-The $15 Junior Membership comes with a subscription to Insights magazine and the $30 Junior Membership comes with Insights plus a choice of American Rifleman, American Hunter or America's 1st Freedom magazine.
+The $15 Junior Membership comes with an enewsletter called NRA Family Insights and the $30 Junior Membership comes with the Family Insights enewsletter plus a choice of American Rifleman, American Hunter or America's 1st Freedom magazine.
 An older Junior Member, may enjoy receiving a magazine that is also geared toward adults and this is why it is also offered.